victorqribeiro/create/README.md

 ## About

 This is a very simple but very useful script to create a web app template.
-For Chrome to consider your web app a valid app, it needs to have a cache manifest, a web app manifest, a bigger than 144x144 pixel favicon and a registered service worker.
+For Chrome to consider your web app a valid app, it needs to have a cache manifest, a web app manifest, a bigger than 144x144 pixel favicon and a registered service worker (read more about it [here](https://developers.google.com/web/tools/lighthouse/audits/install-prompt)).
 This script takes care of it for you.

 ## How to use